sarocha-J/my-api/README.md

   Start the server:

-$ npm start
+$ nodemon app.js

-  View the website at: http://localhost:3001
+  View the website at: http://localhost:3001/articles